 Admissions and Aid

 Individuals interested in applying to the doctoral program are urged to meet with the Executive Officer and, if possible, with appropriate faculty members prior to application.
-Although a formal interview is not a requirement for admission, such an interview allows applicants to become familiar with the mission and objectives of the program in order to determine whether it will meet their academic and professional career goals and whether they will be able to fulfill the requirements of the program of study.
+These meetings allow applicants to become familiar with the mission and objectives of the program to determine whether it will meet their academic and professional career goals and whether they will be able to fulfill the requirements of the program of study.